The 2025 Reading Series

 Megan Chan Meinero (she/her) is a playwright and screenwriter from New York.
 Her plays have been produced/developed with The New Group, Ensemble Studio Theatre, American University, Less than Rent and many others.
 She is a proud alum of EST/Youngblood and 2nd Stage Theater’s Lark Playwrights Workshop - where she developed The Punishment Show under the mentorship of Rajiv Joseph, David Henry Hwang and May Adrales.
 On the screen side, most recently, Megan served as an executive story editor on season 20 of Grey’s Anatomy.
 Prior to that, she worked on two seasons of Jason Katims’ Dear Edward for Apple TV+.
 She has developed original features with MRC/A-Major and original television projects with Amazon/Temple Hill/Purple Pebble and Emmy Rossum’s Composition 8.
 MFA: Northwestern University.

 Esperanza Rosales Balcárcel (she/her) is a trans Guatemalan playwright, born in Guatemala and raised in Norwalk, CT.
-Her works are spiritual, hyper theatrical narratives that give Queer + Trans BIPOC voices a space to interrogate core wounds and offer them a path towards healing.
+Her works are spiritual, hyper theatrical narratives that give Queer + Trans BIPOC voices a space to interrogate core wounds and imagine a path towards healing.
+She is the recipient of the Paul Green Award from the National Theater Conference, the Kennedy Center’s Latinx Playwriting Award, and has received distinctions and development opportunities from theaters including NYTW, Breaking the Binary Theater, Syracuse Stage, the Eugene O'Neill Theater Center, and more.
+She currently teaches playwriting at the Public Theater and the Yale School of Drama.
+Write her! www.esperanzarosales.com

 The Plays